hey-api/openapi-ts/docs/openapi-ts/tanstack-query.md

 ## Mutations

 Mutations are generated from DELETE, PATCH, POST, and PUT endpoints.
-The generated functions follow the naming convention of services and append `Mutation`, e.g. `addPetMutation()`.
+The generated functions follow the naming convention of SDK functions and append `Mutation`, e.g. `addPetMutation()`.

 ```ts
 const addPet = useMutation({